elemusma/ioc-siteworx/plugins/malcare-security/readme.txt

 == Detailed Setup Step-by-Step Tutorials ==

-This plugin works in tandem with the [MalCare](https://www.malcare.com) servers.
-MalCare servers do all the heavy processing and will alert you if your site has any issues.
+This WordPress security plugin works in tandem with the [MalCare](https://www.malcare.com) servers.
+MalCare servers do all the heavy processing and will alert you if your site has any security issues.

 Hence a MalCare account is needed to use the plugin.
 This account can also be used by our other products including [BlogVault](https://blogvault.net).

 * [How to Set Up a MalCare Account?](https://malcare.freshdesk.com/support/solutions/articles/35000055512-how-do-i-set-up-a-malcare-account-) (Help Doc)
 * [How to Set Up a MalCare Account?](https://www.youtube.com/watch?v=v8L_DZllk7k&list=) (Video)

-== MalCare Full Features List ==
+== MalCare Full Security Features List ==

 * #### Cloud Based Malware Scanner
 	* Daily Scan Frequency